JoyZadan/html-css-portfolio-project/README.md

 * In an article written by Dan Pontefract, a former Chief Learning Officer for Telus (10,000+ staff), and published on Forbes [The Wasted Dollars of Corporate Training Programs](https://www.forbes.com/sites/danpontefract/2019/09/15/the-wasted-dollars-of-corporate-training-programs/?sh=783e797971f9), it mentioned that in 2018, over $86.7 billion was spent on corporate training and development across the United States.
 Of that, a fair amount gets wasted for the following reasons:
     - Learners' recall of the learning content depreciates over time (see article on employee development and the [Forgetting Curve](https://hbr.org/2019/10/where-companies-go-wrong-with-learning-and-development) published by Harvard Business Review).
     - Additionally, staff cannot attend a face to face training session and work at the same time.
 Their absence from work has a direct impact on the company's productivity for that time.
-    - In most cases, face to face training can also accommodate a small number of participants (average between 20 to 40 at most).
+    - In most cases, face to face training can also only accommodate a small number of participants (average between 20 to 40 at most).
 Increasing these numbers can have a direct impact on a training session's effectiveness.

-* In certain job roles, training staff on dangerous, high risk or diffifult to recreate situations such as surgical procedures, mining incident/ rescue training, fire safety, undersea-cable repairs, climbing at heights training - to name a few, due to the nature of the learning content, traditional training methods do fall short of being effective,realistic or practical and cost-effective.
+* In certain job roles, training staff on dangerous, high risk or diffifult to recreate situations such as surgical procedures, mining incident/ rescue training, fire safety, undersea-cable repairs, climbing at heights training - to name a few, due to the nature of the learning content, traditional training methods do fall short of being effective, realistic or practical and cost-effecient.

 What's the solution to the above challenges?
 Train in XR's Virtual Reality and Augmented Reality training solutions are able to solve real-world workforce learning and development challenges for companies, organizations and the public sector by providing more effective, highly engaging and more cost-effective learning solutions.
 See additional case studies on the effectiveness of VR as a learning solution [here](https://www.interplaylearning.com/blog/virtual-reality-increases-training-effectiveness-10-case-studies).